Best Jethro Tull Songs

 It's insane that it's not among the first ten songs.

-The perfect tull album, very folky, very progy!
-Hunting girl has got to be their best underrated song.
-Songs of wood song is weird, but great to listen to, then there's the whistler, the biggest hit from this album, and when you listen to it, you can see why.
-All the other songs fantastic in their own rights
+The perfect Tull album: very folky, very proggy!
+Hunting Girl has got to be their best underrated song.
+Songs from the Wood is weird but great to listen to.
+Then there's The Whistler, the biggest hit from this album, and when you listen to it, you can see why.
+All the other songs are fantastic in their own right.

 Only this low down because most Tull "fans" haven't heard it.